ChemTalk

 Amino Acids to Protein

-When amino acids form polypeptides they are on the path to becoming a protein, but are not a protein yet.
-A polypeptide is a protein when it is in a 3D shape.
-There are four levels of protein structure.
+When amino acids form polypeptides, they are on the path to becoming a protein.
+However, they are not a protein yet.
+A polypeptide is a protein when it has a three-dimensional shape.
+There are four levels of protein structure, as detailed below.

 Primary Structure